MeMo-KBC/bio-medRxiv/Indications_Matcher.md

 ### Matcher activities
 - Verb:
   - nach dem Verb steht oft "of"
+        - z.B. in conceived of the study.

   - zwischen den Verben steht oft "and"
+          - analyses and study

 - Noun